 Just over a week ago, vulnerable Kingstonians situated in tents at the Memorial Centre barns were left – quite literally – out in the cold.

 At approximately 1:30 p.m. on Sunday, November 14, 2021, just as wet and freezing weather conditions formed, the electricity supply to the barn, reportedly coming from the Church Athletic League facility within the Memorial Centre, was suddenly cut off.
 So too, as a result, were the two 400-watt space heaters within the barns.
 Moments later, several of those living in the barns emerged to investigate the cause of the power loss.
-For Kristin Devlin, attempting to find out more about the power failure to her tent had harrowing consequences.
+For Kristin, whose last name is being withheld for privacy reasons, attempting to find out more about the power failure to her tent had harrowing consequences.

-Devlin explained that, in the hours that followed, more police came to the grounds from Kingston, and that she and the other unhoused people on site pleaded with Kingston Police officers to help restore electricity and life-sustaining heat.
-Instead, Devlin said, she and her neighbours were harassed about the possibility of active arrest warrants, yelled at, laughed at, and ordered to remain in their tents for the rest of the evening.
+Kristin explained that, in the hours that followed, more police came to the grounds from Kingston, and that she and the other unhoused people on site pleaded with Kingston Police officers to help restore electricity and life-sustaining heat.
+Instead, Kristin said said, she and her neighbours were harassed about the possibility of active arrest warrants, yelled at, laughed at, and ordered to remain in their tents for the rest of the evening.